AI Alliance Governance

 While we aspire to have all work and all output of AI Alliance be open, accessible and permissively usable at all times, we appreciate that work in progress may not always be amenable to incremental release.
 In these scenarios we still encourage collaborators to release early and often, use Github and publicly-accessible documents to ensure broad access, and use reasonable effort to invite the broad community to participate when feasible.

-Core Project’s repositories should include links to the AI Alliance’s Code of Conduct and the Competition Law Guidelines for the AI Alliance.
+Managed Project repositories should include links to the AI Alliance’s Code of Conduct and the Competition Law Guidelines for the AI Alliance.
 Leads should reference Competition Law Guidelines for the AI Alliance in formal meetings by reading or showing the following language:

 An important reminder is that all AI Alliance activities need to comply with applicable antitrust and competition laws and that you should comply with the Competition Law Guidelines for the AI Alliance, which are available from the AI Alliance website.
 There should be no discussions between competitors enabling agreements or concerted actions that restrain competition, including the exchange of confidential information that enables competitors to engage in illegal concerted action.
 Moreover, participation in AI Alliance activities does not commit any participant to use any specific technology, restrict the use or sale of any technology, or otherwise limit any participant’s ability to engage in similar activities with others.
 If you have questions about these matters, please contact your legal counsel for advice.